 Stabilize Blood Sugar

 Stay armed with snacks!
-We often feel nauseous and low energy during pregnancy when really our blood sugar is low.
+We often feel nauseous and low energy during pregnancy because our blood sugar is low.
 Have a breakfast rich in what I call the two P's: protein and produce.
-Morning is when our blood sugar is the lowest, and if you start the day with sugar, it can increase your hunger hormone ghrelin, which in turn leads to increased hunger and blood sugar issues during the day.
+Morning is when our blood sugar is the lowest, and if you start the day with sugar, it can increase your hunger hormone ghrelin, which leads to increased hunger and blood sugar issues during the day.
 Protein will keep your appetite and energy consistent throughout the day.
 Good options include eggs, full-fat plain yogurt, and nut butters.